15 Dorm Room Storage Ideas That Actually Work in a Small Space

 If your bed frame sits low to the ground, bed risers are the single most impactful storage upgrade you can make.
 They lift your bed 6–8 inches, turning a dead zone into a place where flat bins, suitcases, and seasonal gear can live out of sight.

-Check with your residence hall before buying — some schools do not allow bed risers, and some dorms have adjustable loft beds that already sit high enough.
+Check with your residence hall before buying, some schools do not allow bed risers, and some dorms have adjustable loft beds that already sit high enough.
+For a full guide to this space, see Best Under-Bed Storage for Dorm Rooms.

 2. Flat Under-Bed Storage Bins